France–Russia relations: 20th century

+When World War I began in 1914, the Central Powers were opposed by the Triple Entente, composed of Russia, France and Britain.
+In 1916, Russia's Brusilov offensive achieved its original goal of forcing Germany to halt its attack on Verdun and transfer considerable forces to the East.

 Soviet Union

+After the 1917 Bolshevik Revolution, Russia left the Entente and agreed to a separate peace with the Central Powers.
+In December 1917 France broke relations with Bolshevik Russia and supported the White Guard in the Russian Civil War.
+It also recognised Pyotr Wrangel, the military dictator of South Russia and the leader of the White Caucasus Army, as the legitimate head of state of Russia.

+The rapid growth of power in Nazi Germany encouraged both Paris and Moscow to form a military alliance, and the Franco-Soviet Treaty of Mutual Assistance was signed in May 1935.
+A firm believer in collective security, Stalin's foreign minister Maxim Litvinov worked very hard to form a closer relationship with France and Britain.

+When Germany invaded the USSR in 1941, Charles de Gaulle emphasised that Free France supported the Soviet Union.
+In December 1944, de Gaulle went to Moscow; The two nations signed a treaty of alliance and mutual assistance.
+The treaty was renounced in 1955.

+Soviet General Secretary Mikhail Gorbachev made a visit to France in October 1985 in order to fix the strains in the Franco-Soviet relations.

 1991–2015

 The USSR disintegrated in 1991 and Communism collapsed in France and across Europe.
 Bilateral relations between France and Russia never became warm.
 On February 7, 1992, France signed a bilateral treaty, recognizing Russia as a successor of the USSR.
 As described by Paris the bilateral relations between France and Russia remain longstanding, and remain strong to this day.

-During the 2008 Georgia-Russia War, Nicolas Sarkozy did not insist on the territorial integrity of Georgia.
+During the Russo-Georgian War, Nicolas Sarkozy did not insist on the territorial integrity of Georgia.
 Moreover, there were no French protests when Russia failed to obey Sarkozy's deal to withdraw from Georgia and recognizing governments in Georgia's territories.

 A piece of major news was the sale of Mistral class amphibious assault ships to Russia.
 The deal which was signed in 2010, was the first major arms deal between Russia and the Western world since World War II.
 The deal was criticised for neglecting the security interests of Poland, the Baltic states, Ukraine, and Georgia.
 In 2015, France stopped the planned sale after the outbreak of the conflict in eastern Ukraine.
 In that same year, France instead sold the two Mistral warships to Egypt.